 References and Further Reading:

-- A surviving exemplar of the VS-300 on display at the Henry Ford Museum
+- The VS-300 at the Henry Ford Museum

 - A popular mechanics articles on early helicopters from 1936